pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 Organisations may also serve OpenPGP keys from their internal LDAP or Active Directory infrastructure.

-[Keybase](https://keybase.io) provides a general OpenPGP keystore, and a protocol for consuming verification codes published on other systems, such as social media accounts.
+[Keybase](https://keybase.io) provides a general-purpose OpenPGP keystore, and a protocol for consuming verification codes published on other systems, such as social media accounts.

-The [PGP Global Directory](https://keyserver.pgp.com) provides a general OpenPGP keystore using a proprietary API.
+The [PGP Global Directory](https://keyserver.pgp.com) provides a general-purpose OpenPGP keystore using a proprietary API.

 Architecture Compromises
 ------------------------